BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/EndpointTests.md

 These endpoints will be:

 - `GET /labels` - Get all labels.
-- `GET /labels/:name` - Get a label.
 - `POST /labels` - Create a label.
+- `GET /labels/:name` - Get a label by name.
-- `PATCH /labels/:name` - Update a label.
+- `PATCH /labels/:name` - Update a label by name.
-- `DELETE /labels/:name` - Delete a label.
+- `DELETE /labels/:name` - Delete a label by namd.

 **Prev Stop:** [Endpoint Objects](./EndpointObjects.md#endpoint-objects)